OneMatrixL1/tracing-sdk-php/README.md

 # Tracing SDK (PHP)

 PHP implementation of the Tracing SDK.
 Canonicalizes a record and hashes it with **Keccak-256** — that's the SDK's only automatic behavior, and it never touches the network.
 Sending the result to an Indexer service is an explicit, separate step the caller controls: send a single record or a batch, whenever and however often makes sense.
+Once a record is anchored, it can be looked up again by its hash.

 Requires PHP 7.1+ or 8.x, plus the `json`, `dom`, `libxml`, `curl`, and `mbstring` extensions.